Eaton Rapids, Michigan: Mineral Water Boom of the Nineteenth Century

+Twentieth Century

 In 1921, John B. Davidson Sr. came to Eaton Rapids from Philadelphia, Pennsylvania.
 He started the only textile mill in Michigan that spun its own yarn.
 The Davidson Mill supplied 95 percent of the wool yarn for major league baseball uniforms, as well as high-grade yarns for other applications.
 After 48 years in business, the mill burned in 1969.
 John B. Davidson became a politician, elected as mayor of Eaton Rapids, and later representing the area in both the State House and State Senate.

 In 1927, Irving Jacob Reuter and his wife Janet built Medovue, a 17-room, 10,000-square foot, Tudor Revival- style mansion, where they lived for nine years.
 President of the Oldsmobile automobile company, Reuter was also a financier and inventor.
 The Reuters donated substantial sums to charity.

 Their property was sold to the Roman Catholic Diocese of Lansing, and became the private residence of its first bishop, the Most Reverend Joseph H. Albers.
 The diocese later sold the mansion.

 It was purchased by C.J. and Mille Sumner, who adapted it and reopened it to operate as an Adult Foster Care Home.
 They furnished it with antiques and named it "Ivy Manor".
 The home was sold again in 1990 and was renovated for use as a bed and breakfast, known as the English Inn.
 In 1991 it was recognized and listed in the state List of Registered Historic Places in Michigan.
 The original 10000 sqft building, complete with many of the original antique furnishings, has 15 acre of gardens and pastoral countryside located on the river.
 It was purchased by Gary and Donna Nelson in 1996, who also developed a restaurant and pub on the property.
 It is open to the public for viewing.
 Their son Erik Nelson has taken over operations.